jtcies/jtcies_site/content/post/2018-02-19-from-counting-kids-to-changing-outcomes-data-science-in-the-social-sector.md

 Getting the data into the correct format is one of the most important parts of the process.
 I typically use R to process my data; the benefit of this is that there are a number of packages in the "Tidyverse" which faciliate getting data into a tidy format and moreover, make working with data more straightforward once its in this format.

-In the same way that the reporting/counting mindset creates a snowball of challenges, getting data into a tidy format creates a positive snowball leading to
+In the same way that the reporting/counting mindset creates a snowball of challenges, getting data into a tidy format creates a positive snowball leading to more effective use of the data.

+## Exploration

+One use for data is to tell you how you are doing with things you alrady care about.
+This is important.
+But it should also be able to generate insights into things which are important but you didn't know about.
+Getting data into a tidy format makes things much simplier.

+## Processes

+## Collboration

 [^1]: This post is modified from a talk I gave at [EARL Boston 2017](https://earlconf.com/).